UlyssesWu/XamarinPosed/README.md

 # XamarinPosed

+This is the legacy version.
+For the newest version with .NET 7+ support, please check [**XamarinPosed.Core**](https://github.com/UlyssesWu/XamarinPosed.Core) !

 Write Xposed module with Xamarin and C# 🐱‍💻

-This project is still in development, but it works - you can try it now!

 I only test it on VirtualXposed.
 If it won't work on Xposed, please help me fix it.